relevium/IOS-APP/README.md

 # To Do

 * login with third parties
-* plot emergency location on map
-* offline chatting
-* user profile
+* chat with users
 * tuning the UI

 # In Progress

-* working on map
+* working on profile

 # Done